hiroshi-teramoto/mixed_module/README.md

 ring R = (0,a), (x(1..nx),y(1..ny)), (M(imat),C);
 ```

 In this implementation, all the parameters in the ring, "a" in the example above, are treated as parameters in comprehensive standard system.
-To use the library, you need to specify the family of variables ${X_i}_{i \in J}$.
+To use the library, you need to specify the family of variables $(X_i)_{i \in J}$.
 In this implementation, $X_1$ is the set of all the variables in the base ring.
 In this example, that is {x(1..nx), y(1..ny)}.
 You need to specify $X_2$, $X_3$.
 In the current implementation, X[i-1] = X_i and the list of variables should be of type ideal.
 For example,

 ```Singular
 list X = list();